The coronavirus update from March 26, 2020

 Service companies are the backbone of the economy and Housecall Pro is committed to doing everything we can to help during the Coronavirus pandemic.

-I hope you find the resources below helpful.
-Please share this email with other home services companies.
+We hope you find the resources below helpful.
+Please share this with other home services companies.

 The US now has more confirmed cases than any other country.